 Mic placement plays a big role in how a microphone will capture your voice.
-Microphone movement and/or head movement around a microphone will vary the mic’s capture of your voice, ultimately changing the way your voice sound.
+Microphone movement and/or head movement around a microphone will vary the mic's capture of your voice, ultimately changing how your voice sounds.
 Microphone placement will affect the way your voice sounds in the following ways:

 - Voice volume: the further from the mic you are, the less voice volume the mic will capture.

 - Off-axis colouration: as the speaker moves off-axis (not speaking directly into the mic or speaking into the mic at an angle), the mic will be less efficient at capturing the voice.
 The voice will not only be captured more quietly, but with a different frequency response.
 Note that omnidirectional mics do not exhibit off-axis colouration but are often too noisy for recording voice.

 - Proximity effect: as the speaker moves closer to a directional microphone, there is an increase in the bass responsiveness of the microphone.
 Note that, again, omnidirectional mics do not exhibit off-axis colouration but are often too noisy for recording voice.

 When recording voice, cardioid mics are nearly always the best choice.
 These unidirectional mics will capture their intended speaker while rejecting most other extraneous sounds.
 That being said, the above factors should be considered since they affect the way a microphone captures (and alters) the sound of your voice.

 Microphone frequency response represents a mic's frequency-dependent sensitivity.